Large-Time Analysis of the Langevin Dynamics for Energies Fulfilling Polyak-{\L}ojasiewicz Conditions: Introduction

 Stochastic Gradient--based algorithms are the workhorses of modern machine learning.
 Recall the general set-up: the aim is to minimize a loss function of the form $\mathcal{L}(w) = \frac{1}{N} \sum_{i=1}^N \ell_i(w)$, and the Stochastic Gradient update rule is

 where $\eta_k > 0$ is the step-size at iteration $k$, and $\xi^{(k)}$ is a stochastic noise vector, independent of previous $\xi^{(h)}$ $h < k$, but possibly depending on $w^{(k)}$.
 One source of noise, which is almost unavoidable in large-scale machine learning applications, is due to applying mini-batch gradient descent en leiu of full gradient descent, in which case $\xi^{(k)}= \frac{1}{|B_k|} \sum_{i\in B_k} \nabla \ell_i(w^{(k)}) - \nabla {\cal L}(w^{(k)})$, where $B_k \subset [N]$ are the indices in the mini-batch used at iteration $k$, modeled as drawn independently of previous mini-batches.
 A second or alternative source of noise is injected Gaussian noise $\xi^{(k)}$ with bounded variance $\mathbb{E} \| \xi^{(k)} \|^2 \leq M$ or affine variance $\mathbb{E} \| \xi^{(k)} \|^2 \leq M_1 + M_2 \| \nabla {\cal L}(w^{(k)})\|^2 $.
 Gaussian noise can be purposefully injected to render the algorithm privacy-preserving (so-called `DP SGD') \cite{abadi18}, to enable exploration of possibly non-convex loss landscapes \cite{misha1,cooper, misha2,misha3} and because doing so can cause an implicit regularization effect that often improves generalization \cite{arora22,neyshabur2015,razin2020implicit}.
 Focusing on the Gaussian noise setting, when the variance term is bounded $\mathbb{E} \| \xi^{(k)}\|^2 \leq M$, or even increases inversely with a decreasing stepsize $\eta_k$, it makes more sense to consider the Stochastic Gradient update rule $w^{(k+1)} = w^{(k)} - \eta_k (\nabla {\cal L}(w^{(k)}) + \xi^{(k)})$ as acting on a random variable $W^{(k)}$ rather than a point $w^{(k)}$, and to analyze convergence in terms of the law of $W^{(k)}$ toward an equilibrium distribution, instead of analyzing convergence of a point estimate $w^{(k)}$ to a critical point $w^{*}$ (or better to a global minimizer) of the loss function.
-One would hope that convergence results from the ``optimization" setting find natural analogues in the ``sampling" setting, and vice versa.
+Let us recall that the problem of ``sampling" (drawing samples) from a high dimensional probability distribution is well-known.
+It is intrinsically affected by the curse of dimensionality because of the measure concentration phenomenon.
+In view of the convergence in law, one would hope that convergence results from the ``optimization" setting find natural analogues in the ``sampling" setting, and vice versa.